 In a special collaboration with Manual Jakarta from Indonesia, B-Side brought together three creative figures from each city to chat about their works and how the environment and culture of their homes have shaped their career in the industry.
 The last of the series invites Neonomora from Jakarta and KIAT from Singapore to share about the plunge they each took as independent artistes in the music industry.

-Conversation Between Two Cities is a series of three articles that aims to showcase the glimpse of differences and similarities found Jakarta’s and Singapore’s creative industry, as two noted figures exchange their working experience.
+Conversation Between Two Cities is a series of three articles that aims to showcase the glimpse of differences and similarities found in Jakarta’s and Singapore’s creative industries, as two noted figures exchange their working experience.

 Read Conversation Between Two Cities: Chris Bunjamin & Juliana Tan here.

 Read Conversation Between Two Cities: Ayu Larasati & Tok Yu Xiang here.

 Neonomora is an independent artist whose sonorous vocals and style have been internationally appraised.
 Her latest album, Waters, was released in 2018, while KIAT has gained recognition as a DJ in the underground music scene.
 He’s the founder of independent label Syndicate, a creative audiovisual collective in Singapore.

 KIAT (K): Ah, so what does Neonomora mean?

 Neonomora (N): I feel like it was a word that came to me.
 I didn’t want to just use my real name.
 I needed a stage persona, someone who’s just beyond me, but it doesn’t really have a specific meaning.

 K: When I first saw [your name], it reminded me of… I’m not very good at astronomical stuff, but there was a rock from another solar system that fell into ours and came past earth and left, and it was called Oumuamua.
 Some scientists from Harvard thought it could possibly be a probe from another galaxy.
 But yeah, the name had a nice, same feeling to yours.